 - XML does not natively allow variable declaration. - Instead, create property elements, which can be referred to by name.

 Properties

-- Properties have a name and a value. - Property value is referred to as \${property name}. - Ant pre-defines ant.version, ant.file (location of the build file), ant.project.name, ant.project.default-target, and other properties.
+- Properties have a name and a value. - Property value is referred to as \${property name}. - Ant pre-defines ant.version, ant.file (location of the build file), ant.project.name, ant.project.default-target.

 Property Files